Cereblon

 Cereblon is a protein that in humans is encoded by the CRBN gene.
 The gene that encodes the cereblon protein is found on the human chromosome 3, on the short arm at position p26.3 from base pair 3,190,676 to base pair 3,221,394.
 CRBN orthologs are highly conserved from plants to humans.

 Function

 Ubiquitination and role in development

 Cereblon forms an E3 ubiquitin ligase complex with damaged DNA binding protein 1 (DDB1), cullin-4A (CUL4A), and regulator of cullins 1 (ROC1).
 This complex ubiquitinates a number of other proteins and marks them for degradation via the proteasome.
 Through a mechanism which has not been completely elucidated, this ubiquitination results in reduced levels of fibroblast growth factor 8 (FGF8) and fibroblast growth factor 10 (FGF10).
 FGF8 in turn regulates a number of developmental processes, such as limb and auditory vesicle formation.
 The net result is that this ubiquitin ligase complex is important for limb outgrowth in embryos.

+At the molecular level, C-terminal cyclic imides have been identified as endogenous degrons recognized by cereblon.
+Cyclic imides can arise through spontaneous peptide-bond cleavage at asparagine or glutamine residues in aging proteins, and have long been observed in proteins such as α-crystallin.
+In 2022, C-terminal aspartimide and aminoglutarimide residues were shown to bind the thalidomide-binding domain of cereblon and to function as degrons promoting CRBN-dependent ubiquitination and proteasomal degradation.

 In the absence of cereblon, DDB1 forms a complex with DDB2 that functions as a DNA damage-binding protein.
 Furthermore, cereblon and DDB2 bind to DDB1 in a competitive manner.